BW-Pintereach-01/front-end/README.md

 ### AddArticle

-`AddArticle` component takes in `initialState` object which contains blank key/value pairs for article title, article author, article link, and article category. `setArticleList` takes in the response data from the POST request.
+`AddArticle` component takes in `state` object which contains blank key/value pairs for article title, article author, article link, and article category. `setArticles` takes in the response data from the POST request.

  ```javascript
 const initialState = {